 An intervention is a method of presenting a loved one with the facts about the way their disease is affecting those around them, and encouraging them to accept treatment.
 The process usually begins with family or friends of the individual approaching a doctor, addiction counselor, rehab center staff, or other professionals in the field of drug or alcohol addiction rehab with a plea for help.

 Professionals can facilitate the organization of a structured addiction intervention meeting to which the affected individual is invited.
 They are not forewarned that the meeting is to confront them with their disease and its effects.

-During the meeting the addict is made to face up to specific examples of the impact their addictive behavior is having on those closest to them.
-A set of specific goals, guidelines, and a treatment plan is then presented to the addict along with details of the consequences if they refuse to accept treatment.
-The services of a professional interventionist can help ensure that any hostility or aggression presented by the addict is defused without provoking equally aggressive responses from the family and other affected individuals.
+During the meeting, the individual is made to face up to specific examples of the impact their addictive behavior is having on those closest to them.
+A set of specific goals, guidelines, and a treatment plan is then presented to them along with details of the consequences if they refuse to accept treatment.
+The presence of a professional interventionist can help ensure that any hostility or aggression presented by the individual is defused without provoking equally aggressive responses from the family.

-In cases of severe addiction, a medical detox followed by a period of residence in one of the qualified Inpatient Rehab Center may be the best solution.
-In most case, teams involved in addiction interventions will research the options and make arrangements before the meeting occurs.
+In cases of a severe SUD, a medical detox followed by a period of residence in one of the qualified Inpatient Rehab Center may be the recommended solution.
+In most cases, teams involved in addiction interventions will research the options and make arrangements before the meeting occurs.

 Oftentimes, family members and close friends will attempt to do the intervention themselves.
 Unfortunately, this can sometimes do more harm than good, particularly if the person with the SUD doubles down or begins to isolate themselves from everyone as a result.
 Having a professional interventionist on hand when the intervention happens has several benefits.
 Here are the reasons why you may want to hire a professional intervention service:

 Intervention specialists are trained to defuse the tensions that often exist between people with SUD and their loved ones.
 Without an expert, chances are everyone’s emotions will get the better of them during such a delicate situation.